Gum Disease Treatment Revitalizes Your Smile in Washington

 Periodontal disease (also known as gum disease) is one of the most common health problems on the planet – in fact, studies suggest that eight out of every ten adults are victims, with many not even being aware of it.
 While this condition may seem relatively harmless in its early stages, untreated cases quickly grow to destructive levels leading to tooth loss and severe oral infection.
 That’s not at all – periodontal disease has also been linked to a wide variety of diseases and health concerns that affect your overall wellbeing, such as:

 - Respiratory Illness

 - Pregnancy Complications

 In order to stay safe from periodontal disease, you need a trusted doctor that will keep a close eye out for its earliest development, and that’s just what patients from Houston, PA and surrounding areas find with our experienced staff.
-Dr. David Vaughan, Dr. Alicia Yokum, and Dr. Edward Roman all stress the importance of prevention in their work, and they’ll do everything in their power to identify damage caused by periodontal disease in the earliest stages so it can be treated in the simplest, most effective manner.
+Dr. David Vaughan and Dr. Alicia Yokum all stress the importance of prevention in their work, and they’ll do everything in their power to identify damage caused by periodontal disease in the earliest stages so it can be treated in the simplest, most effective manner.
 Are you ready to get back to enjoying the healthier, happier smile you deserve?
 Contact our Washington, PA dental office today to schedule your first visit.

 How do I know if I have gum disease?